kushagra97pal/dog_detection_and_tracking/README.md

 # dog_detection_and_tracking
-The code is based from the repo:
+The code is based on the repository:

 Link: https://github.com/amdegroot/ssd.pytorch